 Few places rival New York City for winter holiday activities, and the school break offers families plenty of free time to sample them all.

 1. See Santa at Macy's Santaland (or elsewhere) before he sails away in his sleigh.
-He'll even be leading a reindeer puppet-making workshop and a parade in Bryant Park.
 FREE

 2. Go Christmas caroling on Christmas Eve in Washington Square Park.
 FREE

-3. Spend Christmas Day at one of NYC's favorite Jewish institutions: the Jewish Museum, the Museum at Eldridge Street, and the Museum of Jewish Heritage are all open and throw festive parties.
+3. Spend Christmas Day at one of NYC's favorite Jewish institutions: The Jewish Museum, the Museum at Eldridge Street, and the Museum of Jewish Heritage are all open.

-4. Stroll through the New York Botanical Garden Holiday Train Show to see model trains and a miniature NYC!
-Or check out the more modest train shows at the New York Transit Museum Gallery Annex in Grand Central Terminal or at the New-York Historical Society's Holiday Express, which comes with hands-on activities for the kids.
+4. Stroll through the New York Botanical Garden Holiday Train Show to see model trains and a miniature NYC, including a brand new scene highlighting Midtown's most iconic skyscrapers.
+Or check out the more modest train shows at the New York Transit Museum Gallery Annex in Grand Central Terminal or at the New-York Historical Society's Holiday Express, which comes with hands-on activities (like a scavenger hunt!) for the kids this vacation week.

 5. Marvel at stunning department store holiday windows and other awesome seasonal sights in midtown Manhattan.
 FREE